KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

-    **Data and Records:** While the goal at the HEART-GeN lab is to keep well organized data, one month before planned departure research data and protocols should be up-to-date on OSF.
+    **Data and Records:** While the goal at the HEART-GeN lab is to keep well organized data, one month before planned departure research data and protocols should be up-to-date on LabArchives.
 Additionally, Dr.
     Benjamin will schedule extra meetings to ensure proper archiving and handover of project materials.